ndianabasi/akpoho-invoicing-software/README.md

 3. MySQL is used for data persistence on the backend,
 4. Redis is used for data caching and caching of authentication tokens

+## Demo

+You can explore the application through the demo site: https://demo.akpoho.com.
+Please note that Akpoho Software is still under active development and has not be released yet.

 ## Pre-requisites for Installation

 1. Make sure that you have fully setup MySQL on your preferred environment.
 Please research how to install MySQL on your preferred environment (Windows, MacOS, or Linux).